jsfuentes/jsfuentes/content/pages/quotes.md

 ## Social

+“I'm not upset that you lied to me, I'm upset that from now on I can't believe you.”

 "humans are walking, talking status meters, constantly judging our worth and social standing by comparing ourselves with others today and with our own prior selves" - Johnathan Rauch

 Never attribute to malice that which is adequately explained by stupidity - Hanlon's razor